RobotComponents/RobotComponents-Documentation/docs/Robot Components/Code Generation/Instructive Actions/Move.md

 **Override Work Object (WO):** The work object (coordinate system) to which the target position in the instruction is related.
 By default wobj0 is used.
 A work object can be created by using the [Work Object]({{ site.baseurl }}{% link docs/Robot Components/Definitions/Work Object.md %}) component.

-**Set Digital Output (DO):** If this input is left empty a normal movement type instruction will be defined (MoveAbsJ, MoveL or MoveJ).
+**Digital Output (DO):** If this input is left empty a normal movement type instruction will be defined (MoveAbsJ, MoveL or MoveJ).
 If a valid digital output is defined the state will be set after this movement.
 In case of a linear movement this will done by defining a MoveLDO instruction, and in case of a joint movement this will result a MoveJDO instruction.
 If the movement type is an absolute joint movement an additional instruction will be set for the digital output (SetDO) after the movement instruction.
 A digital output can be defined by using the [Set Digital Output]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Instructive Actions/Set Digital Output.md %}) component.

 ## **Output Parameters**